apache/orc/site/_docs/java-tools.md

 ## Java Convert

-The convert command reads several JSON files and converts them into a single ORC file.
+The convert command reads several JSON/CSV files and converts them into a single ORC file.

+`-b,--bloomFilterColumns <columns>`
+  : Comma separated values of column names for which bloom filter is to be created.
+  By default, no bloom filters will be created.

 `-e,--escape <escape>`
   : Sets CSV escape character